 A number of styling characteristics in the Diesel Runner are also found in the production Frontier Desert Runner including the body, wiring harnesses, and the radiator.
 Additional modifications include custom paint treatment, carbon fiber film accents, mesh grille, chin spoiler, roof rack and an aerodynamic tonneau cover and tailgate spoiler.

 The concept truck is also outfitted with red accents throughout the interior and carbon-trimmed seats and panels.
 Carbon-print leather appointments with grey accent stitching and black-on-black Tracks embroidery cover the seating surfaces.
 Red-tinted gauges and a special black-faced diesel-specific three-gauge pod on top of the C-cluster dominates the carbon, film-wrapped instrument panel.
 Its California and Japan design teams also added embroidered floor mats as well as a shifter knob and steering wheel that complement the truck’s theme.

 Chicago Auto Show

-The Nissan Frontier Diesel Runner will be on display for entire public run of the Chicago Auto Show running from Feb.
+The Nissan Frontier Diesel Runner will be on display for the entire public run of the Chicago Auto Show running from Feb.
 8 through Feb.
 17 at McCormick Place.
-In the meantime, Nissan and Cummins also have a separate development vehicle that is currently being put through the paces, under-going real world testing to see if it passes muster.
+In the meantime, Nissan and Cummins also have a separate development vehicle that is currently being put through the paces, undergoing real-world testing to see if it passes muster.

 With a diesel option, Nissan would match the Colorado engine for engine, itself making available a 2.8-liter turbo diesel from Duramax, GMs joint engine venture with Isuzu.